scaffold-eth/scaffold-eth-examples/README.md

 # 🏗 Scaffold-ETH

-> is everything you need to get started building decentralized applications powered by smart contracts using Chainlink oracles and vrf
+> is everything you need to get started building decentralized applications powered by smart contracts.
+> This tutorial is part 1 of a series on how to integrate Chainlink technology with Scaffold-ETH.
+> In this tutorial you learn how to use **Chainlink VRF** (verifiable randomness).

 🧪 Quickly experiment with Solidity using a frontend that adapts to your smart contract: